PlainsightAI/legacy-docs/ingress-api.md

 ### POST /v1/mobile/events

-Mobiles devices create an event on a cadence set by the configuration.
-The device reports location, power, and activity state readings as well as nearby beacons and wifis.
-Each reading is timestamped with the time of collection.
-Mobile updates are guaranteed to be in FIFO order so downstream data processing can assume each update is the most recent.
-Configuration, properties, and attributes are only sent if the values have changed.
+Mobiles devices can create 'events' that fire on a cadence specified in their configuration.
+Events send information on a device's location, power and activity state, as well as timestamped readings of nearby beacons and wifis.
+Since events fire 'updates', or data readings, in FIFO order, downstream data processing can assume each new update is the most recent.
+Lastly, updates do not include event configuration info, properties or attributes, unless one of those values has changed since the last update.

 > POST request of event sensor data within a collection period: